 One of the first things you’ll have to pay attention to when fishing is figuring out your location’s tidal currents and low/high tide times.
 The timing of tides can be the difference between catching a fish or not.
 Understand that as high tide approaches, fishing is at its peak and as low tide arrives, it becomes more difficult to catch anything until water levels rise again.
-If you are on open waters then try arriving about an hour before high-tide for best results!
+If you are on open waters then try arriving about an hour before high tide for best results!

 Using marine electronics when saltwater fishing can help you out immensely especially when you know how to use them properly.
 Devices such as fish finder’s, radar, autopilot, and trolling motors provide a huge advantage when it comes to catching more fish from a boat.

-The use of a fish finder can save an angler hours or even days spent just trying to figure out where they should go.
-It also makes it easy for them to see what depth their fishing line is at and how much visibility there is in that area as well as if any fish are hiding nearby.
+The use of a fish finder can save angler hours or even days spent just trying to figure out where they should go.
+It also makes it easy for them to see what depth their fishing line is at and how much visibility there is in that area, as well as if any fish are hiding nearby.
 All this information will come through on an LCD screen via sound waves sent from sonar technology rather than by sight alone.

-After a long day of fishing offshore, autopilot can help steer the vessel back to the marina with minimal effort from your crew.
+After a long day of fishing offshore, the autopilot can help steer the vessel back to the marina with minimal effort from your crew.
 It may not seem important at first glance but after running for hours without rest it becomes imperative that you take some time off and this gives relief and saves fuel by steering in a straight path while avoiding inefficient movements.

 With a trolling motor, anglers can control the boat’s movement to their advantage.
 They can slow down or speed up as necessary and present lures with ease by eliminating variables such as wind and current.